knightedcodemonkey/module/README.md

 See [docs/esm-to-cjs.md](docs/esm-to-cjs.md) for deeper notes on live bindings, interop helpers, top-level await behavior, and `import.meta.main` handling.
 For CommonJS to ESM lowering details, read [docs/cjs-to-esm.md](docs/cjs-to-esm.md).

+> [!NOTE]
+> Known limitations: `with` and unshadowed `eval` are rejected when raising CJS to ESM because the rewrite would be unsound; bare specifiers are not rewritten—only relative specifiers participate in `rewriteSpecifier`.

 ## Roadmap

 - Emit source maps and clearer diagnostics for transform choices.